citp/privacy-policy-historical/g/gr/gre/greatnonprofits.org.md

 ### How To Contact Us

 We appreciate your questions or comments about this privacy statement, the practices of this site, or your dealings with GreatNonprofits.
-Please send email to support@greatnonprofits.org or you can send snail mail to 695 Arkansas St., San Francisoc, CA 94107.
+Please send email to support@greatnonprofits.org or you can send snail mail to 695 Arkansas St., San Francisco, CA 94107.

 Effective Date: March 30, 2007